OmniLayer/spec/README.md

 1. [Expiration Date](#field-gmt-datetime) = January 1st, 2215 00:00:00 GMT (8 bytes)
 1. Offered price = 110,000 (0.00110000 Mastercoins) (64-bit unsigned integer, 8 bytes)

-The reference address should point to the address which listed the Bible for sale.
+The reference address points to the address which listed the Bible for sale.
 The seller now has 3 days to accept this buyer before the offer expires.
 The buyer's money is now locked in escrow until their offer expires or the purchase is complete.

 The purchaser may also offer less than the suggested price.
 This may be viable for an established buyer and/or a stale listing.